-In this article, premise security expert, Donald J. Decker, CPP, CPM, discusses some of the most important aspects of premises security in the hospitality industry.
+In this article, the premises security experts discuss some of the most important aspects of premises security in the hospitality industry.

 I. PATRONAGE OF THE HOTEL INDUSTRY